klein2303/World-Explore/docs/iteration3.md

 On top of that, we also managed to make some component tests alongside the end-to-end tests.

-## Accessibility
-In order to strive for proper accessibility, we focused on giving our HTML-tags proper aria-types.
-The aria types we used were:
-- aria-label
-- aria-labelledby
-- aria-description
-- aria-describedby
-- aria-hidden

-The types were put according to mozillas aria-guide (generalized for different browsers), which can be found [here](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Attributes)

-Furthermore, we made sure that the application is fully keyboard-supported with tab and enter.

-In addition to this, we have tried to follow the WCAG-standard, which can be found on [this website](https://www.uutilsynet.no/wcag-standarden/wcag-standarden/86)
-We have mainly ignored the points about sound and video, since our application doesn't feature this.

-## Sustainability
-We have implemented several initiavites to enhance the sustainability of our website.
-First, we implemented dark mode for provide an energy-efficient solution while encouraging users to engage with the site for longer periods.
-Dark mode also supports device battery longevity by reducing energy consumption, minimizing frequent charging, and contributing to a positive environmental impact.
-Another solution added for increasing the sustainability of the website, is by adding caching.
-Caching allows reduction in data transfer, optimalization of server lodad as well as imporved user experience caused by faster load times, making the website both eco-friendly and more efficient.

 ## Technicalities
 Some technicalities we have after this iteration are: